Peytoncl/gibberish-py/README.md

 # Example

-If you want it to turn into symbols and text everywhere, use this example.
+If you want it to turn into symbols and text everywhere, use this example

 ```py
 from gibberish import *